- LOOKING TO ADOPT

 - Provides services to help youth in foster care make the transition to adulthood; and

 - Places children in adoptive homes.

-Supervises the adoption caseworkers and Transitional Care Coordinator for all Domestic programs.
-She assists the Vice President of Adoption in problem-solving and staffing difficult cases.
+Supervises the adoption caseworkers for all Domestic infant programs.
+She assists the Executive Vice President of Adoption in problem-solving and staffing difficult cases.
 She is a resource for families, assists in matching as well as supervises the home study process.

 A child leaves the adoptive home prior to the finalization of the adoption.
 This can occur in three situations: (1) the birth parents revoke their consent to the adoption; (2) the adoptive parents choose to return the child for reasons of their own; or (3) the agency disrupts the adoption if the adoptive parents are not complying with post placement requirements or are endangering the child in any way.

 The court hearing which results in the adoption decree.
 This is the moment when the adoptee becomes the permanent, legally adopted child of the adoptive parents.
 In Texas, this cannot occur less than 6 months after the adoption.